-A Brief Insight of Okinawa
+A Brief Insight on Okinawa

 Road Trip Route in Okinawa

 Our 7D6N road trip totalled about 800km.
-Part 1 of the blog covers our adventure in the laidback northern part of Okinawa while part 2 details some activities you can enjoy in bustling Naha city.
+Part 1 of the blog covers our adventure in the laid-back northern part of Okinawa while part 2 details some activities you can enjoy in bustling Naha city.
 Some driving / rental car insights:-

-Lunch at Nakamura Soba
+Lunch @ Nakamura Soba

 After a 5.10hrs overnight flight from Singapore to Okinawa and about an hour drive from Naha Airport to our hotel at Manza Beach, we proceeded to have our first meal on the island.
-And what better introduction to Okinawa food than to have the fabulous soba at the renowned Nakamura Soba (Telephone no. 098-966-8005), just 3 minutes drive from the hotel.
+And what better introduction to Okinawa food than the fabulous soba at the popular Nakamura Soba (Telephone no. 098-966-8005), just 3 minutes drive from the hotel.
 The soba noodles into which asa (sea lettuce) has been kneaded and the signature soki (pork rib) soba are favourites among customers.

 Just look at the sea breeze giving my daughter a “hair-raising” moment.
-Little wonder that there are wind turbine power plants on the island.
+Little wonder that there are wind turbine power generation plants on the island.

 From Nakamura Soba, you can enjoy Okinawa wide range of local snacks at Okasigoten (Tel:98-982-3388), just 4 min drive away.
-You might be forgiven if you drove past this fantastic venue without stopping (which happened to me) thinking its a shrine.
+You might be forgiven if you drove past this venue without stopping (which happened to me) thinking its a shrine.
 The facade was in fact modelled after the Shuri Castle, an iconic heritage landmark that I will touch on in Part 2 of this blog.